hazelcast/hazelcast-jet/site/docs/api/pipeline.md

 If the pipeline is stateless or has no order-dependent stateful logic, the change of the event order will not affect the processing outcome.
 Maintaining the order in such pipelines does not matter.
-But when a pipeline contains an order-dependent stateful logic, its outcome will be affected by the change of event order.
+But when a pipeline contains a stage with order-dependent stateful logic, its outcome will be affected by the change of event order.
 Also, external services that a pipeline interacts with can be stateful and their state can also be order dependent.
 When a pipeline has a particularly stateful element, it